Pattern day trader: Definition

 A pattern day trader is generally defined in FINRA Rule 4210 (Margin Requirements) as any customer who executes four or more round-trip day trades within any five successive business days.
 FINRA Rule 4210 is substantially similar to New York Stock Exchange Rule 431.
 If, however, the number of day trades is less than or equal to 6% of the total number of trades that trader has made for that five business day period, the trader will not be considered a pattern day trader and will not be required to meet the criteria for a pattern day trader.

 A non-pattern day trader (i.e. someone with only occasional day trades), can become designated a pattern day trader anytime if they meet the above criteria.
 If the brokerage firm knows, or reasonably believes a client who seeks to open or resume trading in an account will engage in pattern day trading, then the customer may immediately be deemed to be a pattern day trader without waiting five business days.

-Round trip

-A round trip is the opening and closing of a security position.
-Whether you buy or sell to open, when you close the position, you’ve completed a round trip.

-Day trading refers to buying and then selling or selling short and then buying back the same security on the same day.
-Interpretation for more complex situations may be subject to interpretation by an individual brokerage firm.
-For example, if you buy the same stock in three trades on the same day, and sell them all in one trade, that can be considered one day trade, or three day trades.
-If you buy stock in one trade and sell the position in three trades, that is generally considered as one day trade if all trades are done on the same day.
-Three more day trades in the next four business days will subject your account to restrictions (you can only close existing positions or purchase with available cash up front) for 90 days, or until you deposit enough to have $25,000 in your account, whichever comes first.
-Day trading also applies to trading in option contracts.
-Forced sales of securities through a margin call count towards the day trading calculation.